 Students will be provided with personalised tutor feedback within 20 working days for their group project.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.

 There is no set textbook.

-If you have any questions about the content of this unit, please contact the course unit leader, John Owen, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com.
+If you have any questions about the content of this unit, please contact the course unit leader, John Owen, via email at firstname.lastname@example.org.
+If you have any other queries, please contact the programmes team at email@example.com.